swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Whatever system you chose, we recommend that you use it in the following
 way:

-1.  *Back up (almost) everything created by a human being as soon as it is created (5a).* This includes scripts and programs of all kinds, software packages that your project depends on, and documentation.
+1.  ***Back up (almost) everything created by a human being as soon as it is created.
+(5a)*** This includes scripts and programs of all kinds, software packages that your project depends on, and documentation.
 A few exceptions to this rule are discussed below.

+2.  ***Keep changes
-2.  *Keep changes small (5b).* Each change should not be so large as to make the change tracking irrelevant.
+    small.
+(5b)*** Each change should not be so large as to make the change tracking irrelevant.
 For example, a single change such as "Revise script file" that adds or changes several hundred lines is likely too large, as it will not allow changes to different components of an analysis to be investigated